INFO-4602-5602/final_project_Jihoon_Anthony/README.md

 Interactive visualizations via Tableau:

-Please download the .twb file and open in Tableau in order to view
+Please download the .twb file and open in Tableau in order to view.

-Do not download the file as a text file
+Do not download the file as a text file.
+Must be downloaded as a .twb file.

+Thanks!